Flag of Ireland: Green and Orange representation

 The colour green became further associated with Ireland from the 1640s, when the green harp flag was used by the Irish Catholic Confederation.
 Likewise Green ribbons have been worn on St Patrick's Day since at least the 1680s.
 Suggesting that green was already a national colour at this time, The Friendly Brothers of St Patrick, an Irish nationalistic fraternity founded in about 1750 adopted green as its colour.
-Green was for centuries also associated with rebellion and was the unofficial colour of Ireland.
-In the late 18th century, green had again become associated as the colour of nationalism and was used by the United Irishmen.
+In the late 18th century, green was used by the United Irishmen, reinvigorating its nationalist links.
 The United Irishmen, founded in the 1790s, were inspired by the French revolution, and used a green flag, to which they had a harp emblazoned.
-A rival organisation, the Orange Order, whose main strength was in Ulster, and which was exclusively for Protestants, especially members of the Anglican Church of Ireland, was founded in 1795 in memory of King William of Orange and the Glorious Revolution of 1688.
-Following the Irish Rebellion of 1798, which pitted the "green" tradition of the republican United Irishmen against the "orange" tradition of Anglican Protestant Ascendancy loyal to the British Crown, the ideal of a later nationalist generation in the mid-19th century was to make peace between the two traditions and, if possible, to found a self-governing Ireland on such peace and union.
+A rival organisation, the Orange Order, whose main strength was in Ulster, and which was exclusively for Protestants, especially members of the established Church of Ireland, was founded in 1795 in memory of King William of Orange and the Glorious Revolution of 1688.
+Following the Irish Rebellion of 1798, which pitted the "green" tradition of the republican United Irishmen against the "orange" tradition of the Protestant Ascendancy loyal to the British Crown, the ideal of a later nationalist generation in the mid-19th century was to make peace between the two traditions and, if possible, to found a self-governing Ireland on such peace and union, as exemplified by the Young Ireland movement and its calls for a National Council of 300 while promoting Catholic-Protestant unity.
+The first green-orange devices and subsequent Irish Tricolours were a physical manifestation of this thinking.